 The plot is an absorbing one and departs from the usual 'Cowboys and Indians' scenario.
 In a small Nevada town in 1885, a rumor spreads that a local rancher has been killed by rustlers.
 While the sheriff is out of town a lynch mob is formed and captures three suspicious-looking passing strangers.
 Despite their protestations of innocence, the men are hanged, only for the perpetrators to discover the rancher is not dead and the real rustlers have been apprehended.

-This concise little film (only 75 minutes long) packs a good deal of star power.
+This concise little film (only 75 minutes long) packs a good deal of star power and is the favorite Western of Clint Eastwood.
 Henry Fonda is a local cowboy, shown initially as a thoughtless saloon brawler, who eventually stands up against the mob.
 The three victims are a patently innocent family man played brilliantly by Dana Andrews; Anthony Quinn as a Mexican drifter; and Francis Ford, brother of the illustrious director, John, as a senile old man.
 Frank Conroy is excellent as a blustering ex-Confederate major who bullies his weak son into helping with the hanging, and Jane Darwell, notable as Ma Joad in John Ford's 'The Grapes of Wrath' three years earlier, is a merciless old cattle woman.

 Main CastHenry Fonda ...
 Gil Carter